Anonymous

 2) No establishment can have two sets of rules for the same employee as statutory gratuity is to be computed with reference to the date of termination of employment and the last drawn salary only.

-3) The clause relating to parity of service conditions would cover the ones like salary, status of employment, leave, holidays and the like which applicable on the date of transfer only.
-Once the transfer is effected, the future benefits have to be in sync with those of the existing employees of the Company B. Superannuation of the transferred employees on a later date is a future event with reference to the date of transfer.
-Therefore, the combined reading of points (2) and (3) would shift the emphasis of the parity clause among all the employees of company B when the necessity for payment of Gratuity arises on a later date only.
+3) The clause relating to parity of service conditions would cover aspects like salary, employment status, leave, holidays, and other applicable items on the date of transfer only.
+Once the transfer is effected, the future benefits have to be in sync with those of the existing employees of Company B. Superannuation of the transferred employees on a later date is a future event with reference to the date of transfer.
+Therefore, the combined reading of points (2) and (3) would shift the emphasis of the parity clause among all the employees of Company B when the necessity for payment of gratuity arises on a later date only.

 From India, Salem